Wilde eend met pruimenportsaus

 Preparation method

-1. Start with the pumpkin puree: Boil the pumpkin cubes in lightly salted water until soft.
+1. Start with the pumpkin puree: Boil the pumpkin cubes in lightly salted water until tender.
 Drain and puree the pumpkin with butter and milk until smooth.
-Season with salt, pepper and nutmeg.
+Season with salt, pepper, and nutmeg.

-2. While the pumpkin is cooking, fry the Wild Duck: Sprinkle the duck breasts on both sides with salt and pepper.
-Heat the olive oil in a frying pan over medium heat.
+2. While the pumpkin is cooking, cook the wild duck: Season the duck breasts on both sides with salt and pepper.
+Heat the olive oil in a skillet over medium heat.
 Add the crushed garlic and thyme.
-Place the duck breasts skin side down in the pan and fry for 2 minutes on each side, depending on the desired doneness.
+Place the duck breasts skin-side down in the pan and cook for 2 minutes on each side, depending on your desired doneness.
 Remove the duck from the pan and let it rest.

-3. For the fried parsnips: Heat vegetable oil in a deep pan to 180°C. Fry the parsnip strips in small portions until golden brown and crispy.
-Drain on kitchen paper and sprinkle with salt.
+3. For the fried parsnips: Heat vegetable oil in a deep pan to 180°C (350°F).
+Fry the parsnip strips in small batches until golden brown and crispy.
+Drain on paper towels and season with salt.

-4. For the port plum sauce: Pour the red port wine and game stock into a saucepan and bring to the boil.
+4. For the port plum sauce: Pour the red port wine and game stock into a saucepan and bring to a boil.
 Add the plums and balsamic vinegar.
 Simmer until the sauce thickens, stirring frequently.
-Strain out the thyme and puree the sauce briefly.
+Strain out the thyme and purée the sauce briefly.
 Season with salt and pepper.

-5. Slice the wild duck and place on a bed of pumpkin puree.
+5. Slice the wild duck and place them on a bed of pumpkin purée.
 Garnish with the fried parsnip strips and spoon the port plum sauce over the duck.
-Serve immediately and enjoy this excellent dish!
+Serve immediately and enjoy this delicious dish!

-Wine tip: A strong red wine; A great Bordeaux, Pinot Noir or a Syrah from the Rhone.
+Wine tip: A robust red wine; a large Bordeaux, Pinot Noir, or a Syrah from the Rhone.

 More recipes